cs-chan/ArtGAN/README.md

 ## Installation and Running

 1. Users are required to install Caffe Library from https://github.com/BVLC/caffe.
+2. Users can required to download the Wikiart Dataset provided here for a fair comparison to our ICIP2016 paper.
 2. Please choose one of the following options:

 Option 1: